Honduras

 Corporate - Group taxation

-Last reviewed - 17 September 2025No provisions exist for group taxation in Honduras.
+Last reviewed - 10 August 2026No provisions exist for group taxation in Honduras.

 Transfer pricing

-Honduras’ Transfer Pricing Law was enacted by the National Congress through Decree No. 232-2011 on December 10, 2011, to regulate all commercial and financial transactions carried out between related parties.
-Subsequently, the Transfer Pricing Regulations were issued through Agreement No. 027-2015 on September 18, 2015, establishing and expanding the procedures for the application of transfer pricing rules in Honduras.
+Honduras enacted its Transfer Pricing Law through Decree No. 232-2011, published on 10 December 2011, with the objective of regulating commercial and financial transactions between related parties in accordance with the arm’s-length principle.
+The implementing regulations were subsequently issued through Agreement No. 027-2015 on 18 September 2015, establishing the procedural framework and guidance for the application of the transfer pricing rules.

-The scope of this legislation covers any transaction carried out between entities domiciled or resident in Honduras and their related parties, including entities operating under special tax regimes that enjoy fiscal incentives.
+The transfer pricing regime applies to transactions carried out between individuals or entities domiciled or resident in Honduras and their related parties, including entities operating under special tax or customs regimes that benefit from tax incentives.

 Related parties

-For tax purposes, two or more individuals or legal entities whether domiciled in Honduras or abroad are considered related parties when any of the following conditions apply:
+For transfer pricing purposes, two or more individuals or legal entities, whether domiciled in Honduras or abroad, are considered related parties where any of the following circumstances apply:

-- An individual, entity, or corporation participates, directly or indirectly, in the management, control, or capital of another.
+- An individual, entity, or legal person participates, directly or indirectly, in the management, control, or capital of another entity.

-- The same individuals, entities, or corporations participate, directly or indirectly, in the management, control, or capital of two or more entities.
+- The same individual, entity, or legal person participates, directly or indirectly, in the management, control, or capital of two or more entities.

-- They carry out direct or indirect commercial or financial transactions, where indirect transactions are those intended to reduce the income tax base, particularly involving Honduran resident or domiciled entities and parties located in jurisdictions classified as tax havens.
+- The parties engage in direct or indirect commercial or financial transactions.
+Indirect transactions include arrangements designed to reduce the income tax base, particularly where they involve Honduran resident or domiciled entities and parties located in jurisdictions classified as tax havens.

-- Where participation is defined in terms of capital or voting rights, a direct or indirect participation exceeding 50% is required.
+Where the relationship is determined by reference to ownership interests or voting rights, a direct or indirect participation exceeding 50% is required.

 Comparability analysis

-For transfer pricing purposes, comparability analysis refers to the examination of two or more assets (tangible or intangible), services, or comparable companies to identify similarities and differences, and to determine whether material differences affecting price can be reliably adjusted.
+For transfer pricing purposes, a comparability analysis involves evaluating controlled and uncontrolled transactions, assets (whether tangible or intangible), services, or entities to identify similarities and differences and to determine whether any material differences affecting the conditions or pricing of a transaction can be reliably adjusted.

-- Functions performed, assets employed, and risks assumed.
+- The functions performed, assets employed, and risks assumed by each party to the transaction.

 Selection and hierarchy of the methods to apply the arm’s-length principle

-Pursuant to Decree No. 232-2011 and the OECD Transfer Pricing Guidelines, the arm’s-length principle may be applied using any of the following methods:
+Pursuant to Decree No. 232-2011 and the Organisation for Economic Co-operation and Development (OECD) Transfer Pricing Guidelines, the arm’s-length principle may be applied using any of the following methods:

 - Comparable Uncontrolled Price (CUP) Method